fandreuz/open-data-repository-server/presentation/slides.md

 - Supports compilation to native executable
   - Faster start-up time wrt JVM-based applications
 - Claims to be more _Kubernetes-ready_ wrt competitors
-  - Mainly tooling for containerization
+  - Tooling for containerization
   - No need to deploy a full JVM in the container
+- Out-of-the-box ORM integration with MongoDB

 ---